memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 of possible protection features can be found in the microcontroller's documentation.
 An example is the
 [Flash Readout Protection (RDP) technology in STM32 microcontrollers](https://www.st.com/resource/en/application_note/an5156-introduction-to-security-for-stm32-mcus-stmicroelectronics.pdf).
-This technology allows for the protection the contents of the microcontroller's embedded flash memory from being read through the debug interface.
+This technology allows for the protection of the contents of the microcontroller's embedded flash memory from being read through the debug interface.

 <p align="center">
  <img width="100%" src="{% img_url jtag-part6/rdp-levels.png %}" alt="The RDP Levels" />